uweschmitt/emzed/website/tour.rst

-Before matching our data against the large pubchem table, we build an index on this table in order to speed up the following ``leftJoin`` call.
+Before matching our data against the large PubChem table, we build an index on this table in order to speed up the following ``leftJoin`` call.
 Building an index is done by sorting the corresponding column: